 AcceptsOne or more partitioned column names

-partition_keys supports database dialects that have the ability to partition columns.
-When a query is run that is filtered on a partitioned column, the database will only scan those partitions that include the filtered data, rather than scanning the entire table.
-Because a smaller subsection of the table is being scanned, this can significantly reduce the time and cost of querying large PDTs when the appropriate partition and filter is specified.
+partition_keys parameter supports database dialects that have the ability to partition columns.
+When a query is run that is filtered on a partitioned column, the database will scan only those partitions that include the filtered data, rather than scanning the entire table.
+Because a smaller subsection of the table is being scanned, this can significantly reduce the time and cost of querying large tables when the appropriate partition and filter are specified.

-To add a partitioned column to a PDT, use
+To add a partitioned column to a PDT or an aggregate table, use

 partition_keys and supply the names of the corresponding columns that are partitioned in the database table.

-customer_day_facts native derived table on a BigQuery database with a partition key on the
+customer_day_facts PDT on a BigQuery database with a partition key on the

 customer_day_facts SQL-based derived table on a Presto database with partition keys on the